Chiral basis for qubits and spin-helix decay

-(the phase factor is introduced for convenience) is complete and forms an orthonormal basis of the Hilbert space by construction.
-Finally, due to periodic boundary conditions in a system with $N=4N'$ ($N'$ integer) qubits the number of kinks must be even, while it must be odd if $N=4N'+2$,
+is an orthonormal basis of $N$ qubits that we call the chiral basis.
+For compatibility with periodic boundary conditions the winding number $(N - 2M)/4$ must be an integer, implying that $M$ must be even (odd) if $N/2$ is even (odd).
+We shall call such values of $M$ admissible.

-\textit{Remark 1.} The chiral basis vectors have a topological nature; namely a single kink cannot be removed from (or added to) a periodic chain.
-In an open chain a single kink can only be removed or added at a boundary.
+\textit{Remark 1.} The chiral basis vectors have a topological nature; a single kink cannot be added to (removed from) a periodic chain by the action of a local operator.
+In an open chain this is only possible at the boundary.

 \textit{Remark 2.} Applying $\sigma_n^z$ in a kink-free zone creates a kink pair at the neighbouring positions $n-1$ and $n$.
 Applying a string of operators $\sigma_n^z \sigma_{n+1}^z \ldots \sigma_{n+k}^z$ in a kink-free zone creates two kinks at a distance of $k+1$, e.g.,